maringuu/evaluatie/README.md

 CREATE INDEX ON e.call_graph_edge (src_binary_id);
 CREATE INDEX ON e.call_graph_edge (dst_binary_id);

+-- A table that contains each functions features
 -- Takes about one minute
 CREATE MATERIALIZED VIEW e."factors:raw" AS (
     WITH callers AS (